Fishing For Salmon In Colorado

 Kokanee salmon, a landlocked form of sockeye salmon, can be found in several reservoirs and lakes in Colorado.
 These fish are prized for their brilliant red color and tasty flesh.
 Popular locations for kokanee salmon fishing include Blue Mesa Reservoir, Eleven Mile Reservoir, and Wolford Mountain Reservoir.
 Anglers can target kokanee salmon using techniques such as trolling with flashy lures or using downriggers to reach deeper waters where the fish reside.

 When it comes to state records, Colorado recognizes records for various fish species, including salmon.
 The current state record for kokanee salmon stands at over 7 pounds, caught in Blue Mesa Reservoir.
 It's worth noting that Colorado's salmon fishing opportunities are limited compared to states with coastal access, so record-breaking catches may not reach the same sizes as those found in Pacific salmon runs.
 Nonetheless, catching a trophy-sized kokanee salmon in Colorado is a memorable achievement for any angler.

 While Colorado may not be known as a prime salmon fishing destination, the presence of kokanee salmon in select reservoirs provides anglers with a unique opportunity to target these prized fish.
 Anglers looking for an exciting challenge and the chance to experience the thrill of reeling in salmon can explore these designated locations in the state.

 Salmon Fishing Waters In Colorado

-Williams Fork Reservoir produced the Colorado state record chinook salmon (king salmon) and the state record kokanee salmon came out of Spinney Mountain Reservoir.
+Williams Fork Reservoir produced the state record chinook salmon (king).

 Colorado Salmon Fishing